-Typically an individual who files for a Chapter 7 bankruptcy has a large credit card debt which may include multiple credit cards, various unsecured bills with may be associated with various assets which the payment status may or may not be delinquent.
+Typically, an individual who files for a Chapter 7 bankruptcy has a large credit card debt which may include multiple credit cards, various unsecured bills which may be associated with various assets for which the payment status may or may not be delinquent.

 In many Chapter 7 bankruptcy situations you may be able to keep specific secured debts such as your car, furniture, or home, as long as you reaffirm your commitment to continue paying these debts.
-In order to keep these items in a successful Chapter 7 bankruptcy you must voluntary sign a “reaffirmation agreement”, which stipulates that you cannot file bankruptcy to discharge the debt of these items for 6 years.
+In order to keep these items in a successful Chapter 7 bankruptcy you must voluntarily sign a “reaffirmation agreement,” which stipulates that you cannot file bankruptcy to discharge the debt of these items for six years.

 The purpose of the “Reaffirmation Agreement” is to protect “reaffirmed” debtors, as well as ensuring an individual does not try to abuse the bankruptcy process.

-Once you have filed for chapter 7 bankruptcy, any pending lawsuits against you by creditors will be halted immediately.
-This also stops the harassing and threatening phone calls which creditors and collection agencies often rain down upon you.
+Once you have filed for Chapter 7 Bankruptcy, any pending lawsuits against you by creditors will be halted immediately.
+This also stops the harassing and threatening phone calls which creditors and collection agencies often make, continually.
 After you have filed for a bankruptcy, creditors and collection agencies can no longer attempt to contact you.
 If they do, they may face potential fines and/or penalties themselves.

-We are extremely detailed in our preparation regarding your chapter 7 bankruptcy, provide a comprehensive approach in seeking a successful chapter 7 bankruptcy, and guide you though this difficult process with the dignity and respect you deserve.
+We are extremely detailed in our preparation regarding your Chapter 7 Bankruptcy.
+We provide a comprehensive approach in seeking a successful Chapter 7 Bankruptcy filing, and guide you through this difficult process with the dignity and respect you deserve.